Contents

 Key features

-MAST offers an advanced set of schedulability analysis
+- MAST offers an advanced set of schedulability

 platforms with EDF and preemptible or non-preemptible fixed